atxsinn3r/atxsinn3r.github.io/index.md

 ## About Me

-Hi, I am currently a vulnerability research consultant at Dell.
+Hi, I am currently a vulnerability research consultant at a large tech corporation.

 Before that, I worked as a lead security engineer under the offensive research branch for Metasploit (of Rapid7).
 I was part of Exploit-DB for exploit verification in the early days,